Program overview

 • Manufacturing Technician: Assist in the production process, ensuring quality control and efficiency in manufacturing operations.

-• Quality Control Inspector: Inspect and test materials and products to ensure they meet required specifications and standards.
+• Quality Control Inspector: Inspect and test products to ensure they meet specified standards and regulations.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.